0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-here's a quote by mf, and it's indicative of a sickness in our industry - a plague of frameworks sold to mangement to improve agile.
+here's a quote by mf, and it's indicative of a sickness in our industry - a plague of frameworks sold to management to supposedly improve agile.

-What is SAFe, by the way? it's a nightmare.
+What is SAFe, by the way?
+I looked it up: it's a nightmare.

 ---